Freight Shipping from Tampa to Fort Worth

 How much does it cost to ship freight from Tampa to Fort Worth?

-Full truckload (FTL) rates from Tampa, FL to Fort Worth, TX currently range from $2,645-$3,260 for a standard dry van load over the 1,230-mile route.
+Full truckload (FTL) rates from Tampa, FL to Fort Worth, TX currently range $2,645-$3,260 (roughly $2.15-$2.65 per mile over 1,230 miles).
 LTL shipments typically cost $877-$1,446 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tampa to Fort Worth?